Cameronseitz/Musify/README.md

 1. Create a .env folder with the information suggested by the sample file.
 2. Final Project folder and use Docker:
 `docker-compose up --build`
+3. The page will be available on localhost at port 80.
 ## [Project Proposal](Proposal/README.md)
 ## [Final Project](FinalProject/README.md)